 A Stranger Saved My Husband’s Life, Why You Think the Way You Do, and Answers to Your Questions

 A shocking phone call after a routine medical exam.
-Despite no symptoms, Sharon’s husband had advanced kidney disease and he would die without a transplant.
-She shares the deeply personal story of a stranger saving Chris’s life, and what it taught her about the selflessness of others.
-Plus, her fascinating conversation with Colin Woodard, author of Nations Apart, who goes back generations to explain why America is so polarized, and tells us what we can do about it.
+Despite no symptoms, my husband had advanced kidney disease and he would die without a transplant.
+I share the deeply personal story of a stranger saving Chris’s life, and what it taught me about the selflessness of others.

-And Sharon answers your most pressing questions:
+And I answer your most pressing questions:

-• Will the U.S. take military action in Nigeria because of Christian persecution?
+- Will the U.S. take military action in Nigeria because of Christian persecution?

-• How can the richest country in the world be so much in debt?
+- How can the richest country in the world be so much in debt?

-• Can government officials use taxpayer-funded websites for partisan attacks?
+- Can government officials use taxpayer-funded websites for partisan attacks?

 If you’d like to submit a question, head to thepreamble.com/podcast – we’d love to hear from you there.